To mow or not to mow

 - Session 3: Wednesday 21 March from 5.30pm to 8pm

 At St Luke’s Church Peckham, Chandler Way, Peckham, London, SE15 6LU.

 First session: for residents and road users to tell us what the issues are in these streets.

 Second session: Walking tour of the area to look at the some of the issues identified and co-design workshop where residents will work with a specialist street design team to come up with ideas for improving the roads.

-For further information, contact email@example.com, call 020 7525 2347, or write to FREEPOST RSCT-BHXK-SCAJ, Highways Division (Transport Projects) Floor 3, Hub 2, Southwark Council, PO BOX 64529, London, SE1P 5LX.
+Further information, or contact email@example.com, call 020 7525 2347, or write to FREEPOST RSCT-BHXK-SCAJ, Highways Division (Transport Projects) Floor 3, Hub 2, Southwark Council, PO BOX 64529, London, SE1P 5LX.